ErickRomeroDev/midnight-examples-0.1.16_v2/README.md

 ## Important Notes
+1. When configuring a new workspace, create a copy of a template and change the names, update workspaces
-When configuring a new workspace, run "yarn" at the root Run nvm install at the project workspace
+2. run "yarn" at the root
+3. Run nvm install at the project workspace level
-Run npx turbo build at the project workspace
+4. Run npx turbo build at the project workspace level

+## Developing strategy
+### testing using just logic (JEST)
+1. Within the contract folder, compile Contract using comptactc ....
+2. Within the contract folder, build the contract using yarn build
+3. Within the contract folder, test the contract using yarn test

+### testing using Midnight APIs, providers, wallet and Docker node-indexer-proofserver (JEST)
+4. Within the midnight-js folder, elaborate the API and build it using yarn build
+5. Within the midnight-js folder, develop the test folder and test it using yarn build

+### testing using UI framework and real Midnight server and concensus
+6. Within the UI folder, elaborate the UI and build it using yarn build
+7. Within the UI folder, run the UI using yarn start

+## Some external issues resolvers
-Sometimes when you want to run the compiler you can do comptactc .... when doing a compile, change the exports for export for ledger, contract, purecircuits and others.
+when doing a compile, change the exports for export for ledger, contract, purecircuits and others.
 At contract/dist/manged/mxmxmx/contract/index.cjs